maxtuzz/iAM/README.md

 5. Symlink to /usr/bin/local so that it is accessible anywhere `$ sudo ln -s {path_to_iam} /usr/local/bin/iam`

 ## Quick start from clone

+##### For now, only dependency is tabulate:
+`$ sudo pip install tabulate`
+or `$ sudo pip install requirements.txt`

+You may need to specify which Python3.x version you want to run with depending on your version of Pip.

+Find out which version of pip you are using with `pip --version`.
+If this says you are running Python 2.x you may need to use `pip3`.

 ##### Linux/MacOS:
 1. Clone environment